EBA 2017 Work Programme

-The annual work programme describes and summarises the main objectives and deliverables of the EBA in 2014.
+The work programme package describes and summarises the main objectives, priorities and deliverables of the EBA in the forthcoming years.
 It is based on the tasks specified in the Regulation and in the relevant EU banking sector legislation.

 The EBA's work for 2017 is defined under seven strategic areas and 38 activities.
 The programme includes a description of the Authority's objectives for 2017, expected results and main outputs.

 Strategic areas for 2017:

 - continue to play a central role in developing and maintaining the Single Rulebook for banking in the EU;

 - promote efficient and coordinated crisis management of credit institutions, investment firms and financial market infrastructures in the EU;

 - promote convergence of supervisory methodologies and practices to a high standard so as to ensure that regulatory and supervisory rules for going concern and crisis situations are implemented consistently across the EU;

 - identify and analyse trends, potential risks and vulnerabilities stemming from the microprudential level across borders and sectors;

 - maintaining and developing the common supervisory reporting framework, as well as acting as the EU data hub for the collection, use and dissemination of data on EU banks;